 It was as though I was being constantly reminded of how lucky I am and how I need to put things into perspective.
 A healthy or seemingly perfect life may not be as rich as the lives of some of these so-called dying or disabled people.
 If you are able to open yourself to love, able to share and enjoy the wonderful moments of life with family and friends, able to laugh and learn and experience, and able to really live life, then you are truly blessed.
 It is then that you are really alive.

-Mindfulness & Positive Living Classes
+Mindfulness, Meditation & Positive Living Classes online and in person.

 The Lightbridge Mystery by Sharon Vogiatzi

 Being outdoors in nature, personal development, spirituality, teaching, yoga, friends & family, sunshine, good conversation, writing, a good cuppa, swimming in the sea, books, adventure, travel, learning, laughter, fun, good food, bear hugs…